rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 description: What's defaulting in Haskell and how to use it.
 ---

-I've signed for Haskell-cafe mailing list to learn something new a day ago.
+I've signed for the Haskell-cafe mailing list to learn something new a day ago.
 The first letter I received was asking which [defaulting proposals](https://ghc.haskell.org/trac/haskell-prime/wiki/Defaulting) are actively pursued.
 I'd knew nothing about defaulting and why it should be improved, so that's what I learned today.

 <!--more-->